 It is imperative that you know how your employees feel about their work and for you to inquire.
 It helps them feel appreciated and heard, which in turn boosts motivation and workplace happiness.
 Staff also become more self-aware and gain a better insight into their colleague’s needs when they answer this.

 4. How can I make you more successful in your role?

 Employee successes and goals evolve as they develop with the business.
 Asking for feedback on how you can support their development provides them with the opportunity to identify areas for further achievement and what they need to reach their personal and the business’s aims.
 This question encourages better engagement and happier teams.

 5. What was the best thing that happened to you this week – in or out of work?

 We build devoted and engaged employees when we learn about them as rounded individuals.
 If people feel that they are fully understood in their personal as well as professional goals, you will boost retention and team cohesion.
 You’ll also discover common traits with your team when employees answer this.

 6. If you could start X over again with what you know now, what would you do differently?

 This question allows people to consider the best way to do things next time.
 Allowing employees to imagine themselves as leaders will expose suggestions that help the company push boundaries and move forward.
 It can also motivate them to aspire to a more significant role in the company.

 7. How can I be a better leader?

 Asking the right questions is the basis for building better communication, motivation, and cohesion within your business.
-The answers will allow you to tap into the enormous power within your company that the staff possess.
+The answers will allow you to tap into the enormous power within your company that the staff possesses.